El Oro parakeet: Status

 The IUCN originally assessed the El Oro parakeet as Vulneralble but since 2000 has listed it as Endangered.
 It has a very limited range and an estimated population of fewer than 1000 mature individuals.
 "Remaining habitat is fragmented, and both range and population are thought to be declining."
 The Buenaventura Reserve was created in 1999 by Fundación de Conservación Jocotoco to conserve this species and the El Oro tapaculo (Scytalopus robbinsi).
-It encompases about 4000 ha of cloudforest in which the Fundación maintains a network of nest boxes.
+It encompasses about 4000 ha of cloudforest in which the Fundación maintains a network of nest boxes.
 About 75% of the El Oro parakeet's population is found there and nearby.